Japan votes in test for new PM Kishida, political stability - Up News Info

 Article content

-TOKYO — Japanese voters decide on Sunday whether to endorse the conservative government or to weaken https://www.reuters.com/world/asia-pacific/japan-ruling-party-defensive-maintain-sole-lower-house-majority-polls-2021-10-28 Prime Minister Fumio Kishida and possibly return the world’s third-largest economy to a period of political uncertainty.
+TOKYO — Japanese voters went to the polls on Sunday to decide whether to endorse the conservative government of Prime Minister Fumio Kishida or weaken the new premier and possibly return the world’s third-largest economy to a period of political uncertainty.

 Advertisement